Context-Selective State Space Models: Feedback is All You Need: MNIST Architecture and Results

 For comparison with the S6 model, we trained the same architecture using the S6 model within the SSM layers instead of our model.
 As mentioned in Appendix \ref{appendix:derivation_of_our_model}, our model has fewer parameters than S6, so the total number of parameters in this case is $5885$.
-Initially, we tried with the same settings, namely: \begin{enumerate} \item State dimension $n=2$; \item $100$ epochs; \item Batch size $512$; \item With an initial learning rate $\eta=0.01$ that was reduced to $\eta=0.005$ when the training loss fell below $0.450$; \item Data augmentation implemented with a roto-translation with a maximum angle of $5$ degrees and maximum translation of $0.01$ on both $x$ and $y$ axes, \end{enumerate} and we obtained a \textbf{loss} of $1.891$ with a \textbf{accuracy} of $28.2\%$.
+Initially, we tried with the same settings, namely: \begin{enumerate} \item State dimension $n=2$; \item $100$ epochs; \item Batch size $512$; \item With an initial learning rate $\eta=0.01$ that was reduced to $\eta=0.005$ when the training loss fell below $0.450$; \item Data augmentation implemented with a roto-translation with a maximum angle of $5$ degrees and maximum translation of $0.01$ on both $x$ and $y$ axes, \end{enumerate} and we obtained a \textbf{loss} of $1.891$ with a \textbf{accuracy} of $28.2\%$ with \textbf{standard deviation} of 0.1 (repeated ten times).

 We conducted a second experiment by increasing the state dimension for the S6 model.
-We trained the architecture with: \begin{enumerate} \item State dimension $n=16$; \item $100$ epochs; \item Batch size $512$; \item With an initial learning rate $\eta=0.01$ that was reduced to $\eta=0.005$ when the training loss fell below $0.450$; \item Data augmentation implemented with a roto-translation with a maximum angle of $5$ degrees and maximum translation of $0.01$ on both $x$ and $y$ axes. \end{enumerate} In this case, the architecture has $10'085$ parameters, and we obtained a \textbf{loss} of $1.876$ with a \textbf{accuracy} of $28.6\%$.
+We trained the architecture with: \begin{enumerate} \item State dimension $n=16$; \item $100$ epochs; \item Batch size $512$; \item With an initial learning rate $\eta=0.01$ that was reduced to $\eta=0.005$ when the training loss fell below $0.450$; \item Data augmentation implemented with a roto-translation with a maximum angle of $5$ degrees and maximum translation of $0.01$ on both $x$ and $y$ axes. \end{enumerate} In this case, the architecture has $10'085$ parameters, and we obtained a \textbf{loss} of $1.876$ with a \textbf{accuracy} of $28.6\%$ with \textbf{standard deviation} of 0.1 (repeated ten times).

 Based on these results, we can conclude that our model achieves far superior performance compared to the S6 model, and this performance is obtained with fewer parameters.
 Moreover, our model is also competitive with the highly optimized models presented in \cite{prodsumnetMLP}, even without specific optimization.